A Stochastic Trust Region Algorithm Based on Careful Step Normalization: Introduction

 One disadvantage of the SG method is that stochastic gradients, like the gradients that they approximate, possess \emph{no natural scaling}.
 By this, we mean that in order to guarantee convergence, the algorithm needs to choose stepsizes in a problem-dependent manner; e.g., common theoretical guarantees require that the stepsize is proportional to $1/L$, where $L$ is a Lipschitz constant for the gradient of the objective function.
 This is in contrast to Newton's method for minimization, for which one can obtain (local) convergence guarantees with a stepsize of 1.
 Admittedly, Newton's method is not generally guaranteed to converge from remote starting points with unit stepsizes, but these observations do highlight a shortcoming of first-order methods, namely, that for convergence guarantees the stepsizes need always be chosen in a problem-dependent manner.

 The purpose of this paper is to propose a new algorithm for stochastic and finite-sum minimization.
 Our proposed approach can be viewed as a modification of the SG method.
 The approach does not completely overcome the issue of requiring problem-dependent stepsizes, but we contend that our approach does, for practical purposes, reduce somewhat this dependence.
 This is achieved by employing, under certain conditions, \emph{normalized} steps.
 We motivate our proposed approach by illustrating how it can be derived from a trust region methodology.
+This work can be viewed as a first step toward designing new classes of first- and second-order trust region methods for solving stochastic and finite-sum minimization problems.

 The use of normalized steps has previously been proposed in the context of (stochastic) gradient methods for solving minimization problems.
-For example, in a method that is similar to ours, \cite{hazan2015beyond} propose\ifthenelse{\coralreport=1}{s}{} an approach that employs normalized steps in every iteration.
+For example, in a method that is similar to ours, \cite{hazan2015beyond} propose an approach that employs normalized steps in every iteration.
 They show that, if the objective function is \emph{$M$-bounded} and \emph{strictly-locally-quasi-convex}, the stochastic gradients are sufficiently accurate with respect to the true gradients (specifically, when mini-batch sizes are $\Omega(\epsilon^{-2})$), and a sufficiently large number of iterations are run (specifically, $\Omega(\epsilon^{-2})$), then their method will, with high probability, yield a solution estimate that is $\epsilon$-optimal.
-By contrast, our approach, by employing a modified update that does not always involve the use of a normalized step, enjoys convergence guarantees in more general settings.
-Indeed, we argue in this paper that employing normalized steps in all iterations cannot lead to general convergence guarantees, which perhaps explains the various assumptions required for convergence by \cite{hazan2015beyond}.
+By contrast, our approach, by employing a modified update that does not always involve the use of a normalized step, enjoys convergence guarantees under different assumptions.
+We argue in this paper that employing normalized steps in all iterations cannot lead to general convergence guarantees, which perhaps explains the additional assumptions required for convergence by \cite{hazan2015beyond}.